Nike Business Model: How the $46B Giant Sells 'Rebellion' to Stay #1

 Nike vs Adidas: who is bigger?

-Nike is roughly twice the size of Adidas, with ~$46.3B in revenue versus Adidas' ~$23B, and holds about 38% of the global athletic-footwear market.
+Nike is roughly 1.65x the size of Adidas, with ~$46.4B in revenue versus Adidas' ~$28.1B, and holds about 38% of the global athletic-footwear market.
 Adidas leads in soccer and retro fashion (Samba, Gazelle), but Nike's Jordan Brand, ~$4.3B marketing budget, and 550M+ digital members give it a wider moat.

 How big is the Jordan Brand?

-The Jordan Brand is roughly a $7B business on its own, about 14% of Nike's FY2025 revenue, and pays Michael Jordan an estimated $300M+ a year in royalties.
-It is an IP annuity no rival can replicate, though it fell about 16% in FY2025 as retro re-releases cooled.
+The Jordan Brand is roughly a $7B business on its own (FY2026 sales were $7.03B, down just 3% reported year over year), about 15% of Nike's FY2026 revenue, and pays Michael Jordan an estimated $300M+ a year in royalties.
+It is an IP annuity no rival can replicate; after a steep ~16% decline in FY2025, the drop moderated sharply in FY2026, suggesting the brand is stabilizing at a lower level rather than continuing to free-fall.

 Explore the Framework